John and his coworkers. A talented staff! |

 Tell me, two-hour lunches, sports on TV during the afternoons, maybe an after-lunch-nap here and there ... what's the biggest perk of being self employed?
 Leaving in the middle of beautiful summer afternoon to play a round of disc golf and then catching back up on projects in the calm, cool evenings with the door to my studio open.

+If there was one job you would close your business to go do, what would it be and why?
 A marketing director.
 I held the position of assistant marketing director and really enjoyed working with clients on advertising campaigns.
 Luckily I get to do a lot of this with my current client base.

 What's the worst part of working for yourself?
 There's no one to blame.
 I really beat myself up when I make mistakes.
 I also am the WORST boss I have ever worked for!
 LOL.